USA

 CAT rating of targets

-The US does not intend to use market mechanisms and will achieve its NDC target through to domestic action alone.
+The US does not intend to use market mechanisms and will achieve its NDC target through domestic action alone.
 We rate its NDC target against both domestic and fairness metrics.

 NDC target